-Having had a few weeks at home focusing on other things, we’ve been looking forward to taking a trip with our tent and waterproofs to the Black Mountain range in Wales’ Brecon Beacons National Park.
-(This is not to be confused with the Black Mountains, on the easternmost side of the Brecon Beacons – this is the Black Mountain near Carmarthen – very confusing!)
+Having had a few weeks at home focusing on other things, we’ve been looking forward to taking a trip with our tent and waterproofs to the Black Mountain range one the far western side of Wales’ Brecon Beacons National Park.
+(This is not to be confused with the Black Mountains, on the easternmost side of the Brecon Beacons – for that see this post.)
 Monica has been to the Black Mountain previously, both as a day walk and a wild camp, and we were both looking forward to testing our hill fitness on the challenging ascent of Fan Brycheiniog.

 The Black Mountain Circuit

 We used Vertebrate Publishing’s Day Walks in the Brecon Beacons by Harri Roberts as our inspiration.
 The walk: “Glyntawe and the Fans”, taking in 18.7km/11.6m and a total ascent of 809m/2654ft.
 We did the walk in reverse, over two days with a wild camp on the first night.

 The route starts in the village of Glyntawe at the Tafarn-y-Garreg pub (with sneaky parking available on the dead-end road next to the pub).
 The first stretch is a breath-taking valley walk in the shadows of Fan Hir and Fan Brycheiniog, and takes in some of the highest peaks in the Black Mountain range.
 There is a welcome break at Llyn y Fan Fawr before the big ascent and an exposed ridge walk.
 The hills were covered in fog that day which made for eerie lunar like walking across the ridge.
 We finished the day with a wild camp on Nentydd Blaen-Twrch.

 Day 2 started with a steep ascent up to Picws Du then another foggy ridge walk before striking south across open moorland to the bridleway which led us back to the start.